 If you were to return before the period of deferment, you’d simply pay into the same pension you had before you left.

-What if I change role or NHS trust, but remain within the NHS?
+What if I change role, but remain employed by the NHS?

 Your pension would be unaffected.